DavidHoenisch/WireGuard_VPN_Server/README.md

 ![AppStore](images/AppStore.png)

-Additionally, you can find the app in the macOS app store.

 With the app downloaded, we need to generate a QR code so that we can connect to the server.

 In the server run the following command: